John Stokes (British Army officer): Career

 Stokes was the second son of the Rev. John Stokes, Vicar of Cobham, Kent, where his son was born in 1825.
 Educated at Rochester Proprietary School and at the Royal Military Academy, he passed into the Royal Engineers in 1843.
-Two years later he left for South Africa, where he spent the first years of his career, taking part in the Xhosa Wars of 1845-47 and 1850-52 (later known as the seventh and eight Xhosa wars), for which he was mentioned in despatches.
+Two years later he left for South Africa, where he spent the first years of his career, taking part in the Xhosa Wars of 1845–47 and 1850–52 (later known as the seventh and eight Xhosa wars), for which he was mentioned in despatches.
 He was promoted to captain in 1854 and major in 1856.
 He led an Engineer corps during the Crimean War, and was present during the siege and fall of Sevastopol in 1855.
 The following year he was Her Majesty's Commissioner on the European Commission formed to open the mouth of the River Danube, and acted in that capacity for 15 years, during which time order was restored to the delta of the Danube, and the river at its mouth and for 100 miles inland was made navigable by larger ships.
-For his service he was made a Companion of the Order of the Bath (CB) in 1871, and the following year he was appointed to command the Royal Engineers in South Wales, and promoted to colonel.
+For his service he was made a Companion of the Order of the Bath (CB), civil division, in 1871, and the following year he was appointed to command the Royal Engineers in South Wales, and promoted to colonel.